 100+ Treasure Hunt Clues for You

-Before you start – make a concept
+Before you start – decide on a concept

 The long list of 100+ scavenger hunt clues

-After doing some research on the internet I realised quickly that most websites related to scavenger hunts don’t talk about different kinds of clues.
-Or there are only a couple of truly good clues and the rest is filler.
+After some research, I realized most websites related to scavenger hunts don’t cover a wide variety of clues.
+Or they list only a couple of truly good clues, and the rest is filler.
 In other words: they are simply incomplete.

 Overview of scavenger hunt clues: